AML/CFT regulations in the United States

 USA Patriot Act

-- Develop anti-money laundering procedures that are based on risk
+Create anti-money laundering initiatives based on risk

-Reporting Obligations under the AML/CTF Act in the United States
+AML/CTF Reporting Obligations in The United States

 Currency Transaction Reports (CTR)